Martha Sue Hall

 Tell us why you would like to serve in a leadership position at the League.
 In particular, specify goals you would like to accomplish as an officer or board member and indicate how, if attained, they will help to achieve Vision 2030 – the League’s future vision of how cities and towns will operate in 2030.

 I have been on the NCLM Board of Directors (Board) for three short terms.
 In 2014, I was elected to a two-year term on the Board and also appointed to the RMS Board (at that time there was a seat on the RMS Board for a NCLM Board member - this seat no longer exists).
 I finished my two-three year terms on the RMS Board in 2020.
 In 2021, I was appointed to serve on the Board in one of the President’s Appointments.
 I was also appointed to the Executive Committee that year.
 In 2022, I was elected to serve a two-year term in an At Large Seat.
-I have served this past year on the Executive Committee this year as well.
+In April 2023 I was elected as the Second Vice President and I am ready for the next challenge and opportunity.

 I was on the Board during the development of Vision 2030.
 It seems like yesterday that this plan was only a vision ….and now in less than seven years we will be in 2030.
 This plan was a very involved process using the time and talents of many individuals who genuinely cared for the future of all towns, cities, and villages in our great state.
 The product developed is a wonderful guide no matter the size of the municipality.
 The Five Planning Pillars are truly a roadmap to make our entire state a great place to live, work, play and raise a family.
 The process in the development of Vision 2030 was as important as the plan itself….as usually the journey is as important as the destination.

 Cities, towns and villages in our state are each in a time of change and important decision making.
 The Pandemic of 2020/21 taught us many lessons.
 It quickly became evident to every local elected official that we (no matter where we live) are not alone; we all face the same issues and we must work with other elected officials in our counties and region.
 The Six Operating Principles are “right on target” as we continue to work through the back side of the pandemic.
-One of the most important decisions that all local elected officials are currently having to make is how to most efficiently use their ARPA Funds..
-Last fall I participated on a panel discussing the uses of ARPA funds.
+One of the most important decisions that all local elected officials are currently having to make is how to most efficiently use their ARPA Funds.

 Some of the goals I would like to accomplish.